semantic-flow/sflo-dendron-notes/sflo.concept.mesh.resource-facet.distribution.md

 created: 1751138751433
 ---

-- [[sflo.concept.mesh.resource-facet.dataset.concrete]] should have one or more distributions.
+- [[sflo.concept.mesh.resource.element.node-component.layer]] should have one or more distributions.
 - a [[sflo.concept.dataset]]'s distributions should contain the same data, just in different syntaxes

 ## RDF file extensions Support